 The Indian Government’s Unique Identification Number initiative of gathering biometric and demographic data of all Indian residents and linking it with social benefits like public distribution system entitlements is a good example to plug such leakages.

-In a recent project, SocialCops deployed their data platform to map 264 villages across Vijayawada.
+In a recent project, we deployed our data platform to map 264 villages across Vijayawada.
 The project is part of a micro-planning initiative to tag the existing state and central schemes to the eligible groups of people, thus reducing government spending on public welfare schemes.

 The map below shows villages without toilets: